yuan7765/dipfinal/README.md

 > **Warning**
 > This page only take effect after the stylized image has been genereated.

+### Combined Two Style By Drawing

+1. Click the Combined Two Style By Drawing in sidebar
+2. Upload your main & background images from local.
+3. Draw mask via mouse.
+4. The background image will show up in mask part.
+5. You can change the mix intensity of main & background images in sidebar.

+### Combined Two Style By Drawing

+1. Click the Combined Two Style By Mask in sidebar
+2. Upload your main, background and mask images from local.
+3. The background image will show up in mask part.
+4. You can change the mix intensity of main & background images in sidebar.

-### Apply Preset
+### Local Edits

-1. Click the Apply Preset page in sidebar or clink the Paint Presets Button (below Global Edits Sliders) to switch page.
+1. Click the Local Edits page in sidebar or clink the Edit Local Parameter Maps Button (below Global Edits Sliders) to switch page.
 2. Choose the filter effect you want to modify in sidebar.
 3. Draw mask via mouse.
 4. The filter effect will show up in mask part.

-5. Click Apply Button to save the changes.
+> **Warning**
+> This page only take effect after the stylized image has been genereated.